-by Marina Townsley
+By Marina Townsley

 However, it is the educated middle class that turns to health foods, botanicals and herbal remedies all over the world today.
 The report on Herbal/Traditional Products in the United Kingdom published by Euromonitor International states that ‘traditional herbal products benefited from an increasingly educated consumer base, which uses herbal remedies to complement other medicines or vitamins and dietary supplements to prevent health conditions and to improve their general health.’

 According to WHO statistics, 80% of the population in some Asian and African countries depend on traditional herbal medicine for primary health care.
 Despite the attempts of new European legislation to bring the sale and use of herbal products under control, herbal medicine enjoys strong popularity in Germany, France, Spain, Scandinavia and Eastern European countries.
-In Germany, for example, about 700 plant based medicines are available and prescribed by 70% of German physicians.1
+In Germany, for example, about 700 plant based medicines are available and prescribed by 70% of German physicians.

 As the dangers and side effects of pharmaceutical drugs come to light either through scandal (prescription of Prozac to teenagers, which led to cases of suicide) or through research and deeper understanding of how these drugs work (hence the numerous warnings in the instruction leaflets and the existence of side effects reporting procedures like Yellow Card Scheme), the consumer turns to traditional medicine, which has withstood the test of time.